SERVIR-Amazonia/caribbean-trainings/intro-to-gis/spatial-analysis.md

 # Spatial Analysis

 QGIS offers a multitude of geoprocessing tools that allow you to manipulate vector and raster data.
-Elements such as Buffer, Clip, Dissolve, or Intersection allow you to create zones surrounding a border, cut the layer by a particular boundary, dissolve a specific inner geographical area, or obtain a common area between two or more layers, respectively.
+Elements such as `Buffer`, `Clip`, `Dissolve`, or `Intersection` allow you to create zones surrounding a border, cut the layer by a particular boundary, dissolve a specific inner geographical area, or obtain a common area between two or more layers, respectively.
 These tools give us a way to extract more insightful analyses from geospatial data.

 ## Objectives
 1. Learn how to use the buffering tool in QGIS.